Dear Towson Rec Council Volunteers,

 TRC Vice President(s): Two VP share the supervision of seasonal youth programming.
 Direct line of succession to the Presidency.

-Board Member at Large: Two TRC members with children currently in the program to serve on the Executive Board.
+Board Member at Large: Three or more TRC members with children currently in the program to serve on the Executive Board.
 Members at Large are voting members of the Executive Board

 INDIVIDUAL PROGRAMS Below is a general list of positions available within each youth program.
 There may be more positions available in some of the larger programs, therefore please contact the individual program chairperson if you are interested in volunteering.